MileHacker Logo

 Airport Departure from Bologna BLQ or Rimini RMI

 • International Flights (outside Schengen Area): Plan to arrive at the airport at least 2-3 hours before your scheduled departure time.
-This gives ample time for check-in, security screening, and passport control.
+This provides ample time for check-in, security screening, and passport control.

 • Domestic or Schengen Flights: Arrive approximately 1.5-2 hours before departure.

-• Peak Season/Holidays: During high season (summer) or around major holidays, allow extra time for all procedures, as airports can be very busy.
+• Peak Season/Holidays: During high season (summer) or close to major holidays, allow extra time for all procedures, as airports can be very busy.

 Airport/Station Facilities